-The District is a municipal utility district created by an order of the Commission, dated May 26, 2006, under Article XVI, Section 59 of the Texas Constitution, and operates under the provisions of Chapter 49 and Chapter 54 of the Texas Water Code, as amended, and other general statutes of Texas applicable to municipal utility districts.
-The District, which lies wholly within the extraterritorial jurisdiction of the City of Houston, is subject to the continuing supervisory jurisdiction of the Commission.
+The District is a municipal utility district created by an order of the Texas Water Rights Commission, a predecessor to the Commission, dated February 20, 1974, under Article XVI, Section 59 of the Texas Constitution, and operates under the provisions of Chapter 49 and Chapter 54 of the Texas Water Code, as amended, and other general statutes of Texas applicable to municipal utility districts.
+The District, which lies wholly within the extraterritorial jurisdiction of the City of Houston, (except as described below under "Strategic Partnership Agreement") is subject to the continuing supervisory jurisdiction of the Commission.

 The District is empowered, among other things, to finance, purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation and treatment of wastewater; and the control and diversion of storm water.
 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities.
 The District may also provide solid waste disposal and collection services.
 The District is also empowered to establish, operate and maintain fire-fighting facilities, separately or jointly with one or more conservation and reclamation districts, municipalities or other political subdivisions, after approval by the Commission and the voters of the District.
-Additionally, the District may, subject to certain limitations, develop and finance recreational facilities and may also, subject to the granting of road powers by the Commission and certain limitations, develop and finance roads.
-See "THE BONDS-Issuance of Additional Debt," "-Financing Recreational Facilities" and "-Financing Road Facilities".
+Additionally, the District may, subject to certain limitations, develop and finance roads.
+See "THE BONDS-Issuance of Additional Debt," "Financing Recreational Facilities".